evofish/f2-brains/README.md

-# f2-brains
+# F2-brains
-Scripts used for the gene expression analyses of brain gene expression for Acanthochromis polyacanthus.
+R scripts used for the gene expression analyses of brain for transgenerational experiments in the spiny chromis, Acanthochromis polyacanthus.
+Manuscript published in the Frontiers in Marine Science.